Food Network: All the Brand-New Shows Premiering in 2026

 A new year means new shows are coming to Food Network.

-Food Network’s 2026 lineup is already filled with the returns of several shows.
+Food Network’s 2026 lineup has already been filled with the returns of several shows.
 Worst Cooks in America returned for its 30th season, titled Reality Check, on January 4.
-The season, which wrapped up on February 1, marked the first season since former host Anne Burrell died at the age of 55 in June 2025.
+The season, which wrapped on February 1, marked the first season since former host Anne Burrell died at the age of 55 in June 2025.

 Hosts Duff Goldman and Kardea Brown sample Contestants Genesis and Akbar Brooks' dish, Vanilla Cupcake with Strawberry Lemon Cream Cheese Frosting, as seen on Baking Championship: Next Gen, Season 1.